The Seventy Weeks Messianic Prophecy – Daniel 9

 25 So know and understand:

-From the issuing of the decree to restore and to build Jerusalem until the time Mashiach, the Prince, there shall be seven weeks and 62 weeks.
+From the issuing of the decree to restore and to build Jerusalem until the time Mashiach, the Prince (or Messiah), there shall be seven weeks and 62 weeks.

 It will be rebuilt, with plaza and moat, but it will be in times of distress.
 Daniel 9:22-25 (TLV)

-This remarkable prophecy predicts the Triumphal Entry of Jesus Christ into Jerusalem as occurring in April, 33 AD.
-The decree to restore and rebuild Jerusalem would be given to Nehemiah in the 20th year of King Artaxerxes of Persia, as recorded in Nehemiah 2.
-Historically, this occurred in 444 BC.
-Using a 360-day calendar from the Old Testament, the sixty-nine weeks of years points to the coming of the Messiah, Jesus Christ, just exactly when He came.
+This remarkable prophecy puts the Triumphal Entry of Jesus Christ into Jerusalem as their Messiah as occurring in April, 33 AD.
+The decree to restore and rebuild Jerusalem would start this Messianic clock.
+It was given some years after Daniel, by King Artaxerxes of Persia, in the 20th year of his reign, as recorded in the book of Nehemiah, chapter 2.
+Historically, Artaxerxes’ decree occurred in 444 BC.
+Using a 360-day calendar from the Old Testament, the sixty-nine weeks of years points to the coming of the Messiah, Jesus, right on schedule.

-Following this, the rest of this prophecy references the Messiah being “cut off” after the sixty-nine weeks.
-This refers to Jesus’ crucifixion, which will bring an end to sin and atone for iniquity, while His resurrection will bring in everlasting righteousness.
+The remainder of Gabriel’s prophecy to Daniel refers to the Messiah being “cut off” after these sixty-nine weeks.
+This points to Jesus’ crucifixion, which would bring an end to sin and atone for believers’ iniquity, while His subsequent resurrection would bring in everlasting righteousness to all people of faith.

-This is an amazing section of scripture that shows us that God has His loving hand on the past, present and future.
-Believers have a wonderful hope because of His grace, mercy, and generosity.
-It is offered to all who would choose Him and be covered by the sacrifice of the Messiah, Jesus Christ.
+This is an amazing section of scripture that shows us that God has His loving hand on our past, present, and future.
+Believers will always have a wonderful hope because of His tremendous grace, mercy, and generosity.
+Eternal salvation is offered to all who would choose Him and be covered by the sacrifice and resurrection of Jesus, the Messiah, or Mashiach, in Hebrew.

 Reflection

 Lord, thank You that of our times are in Your hands.
-We trust You to bring us safely through our days on earth into Your eternal kingdom through the sanctifying and life-giving death of Jesus Christ on the cross and His triumphant resurrection from the dead.
-Hold us close through our life and grant us and our loved ones Your rich blessing and protection through all of life’s challenges and tribulations.
-Help us to share Your goodness and love with others.
+We trust You to bring us safely through our days on earth, into Your eternal kingdom, through the sanctifying and life-giving death of Jesus Christ on the cross and His triumphant resurrection from the dead.
+Hold us close throughout our life and grant us and our loved ones Your rich blessing and protection through all of our trials, challenges, and tribulations.
+Help us to reflect and share Your goodness and love with others.
 We ask this in Jesus’ name, Amen.

 Reference: Hoehner, Harold, Chronological Aspects of the Life of Christ, 1977 by The Zondervan Corporation